NRI Income Tax & Compliance

 To determine the residential status of an HUF, it is essential to identify where the management and control of its affairs are located during the financial year.

-Non-Resident HUF: If the management and control of the HUF are situated abroad during the financial year, then in such a case, the HUF is considered a non-resident.
+Non-Resident HUF: If the management and control of the HUF are situated outside India during the financial year, then in such a case, the HUF is considered a Non-Resident.

 Advantages of an HUF